AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 **Compile Time**

 - Detect missing Queryables in where clause from select clause
-- If no allocator provided prepare place in the stack with the appropriate size
+- Compute the required size to reserve on the stack for the modifiers/views

 **Query construction**

 - Fetch required queryables from registry (where and select clause)
-- Allocate required modifiers and views with the given allocator (which is by default the stack allocator)
+- Allocate required modifiers and views with the stack allocator
 - Compute query bitset from the where clause
 - Creates the query object from the computed bitset and the selected queryables